angeline-infosec/offensive-techniques-red-team-labs/Hacker's Holiday 2026/03-Complimentary.md

 ## How I'd fix it

-- **Scope the IAM policy down to the specific action the app actually needs**, i.e. `dynamodb:GetItem` only, not `Scan`, `Query`, or a wildcard — and never grant unauth roles broad table-level access when the use case is "read your own record."
+- **Scope the IAM policy down to the specific action the app actually needs**, i.e. `dynamodb:GetItem` only, not `Scan`, `Query`, or a wildcard, and never grant unauth roles broad table-level access when the use case is "read your own record."
 - **Use fine-grained access control (IAM condition keys / `LeadingKeys`) tied to the Cognito identity ID**, so even `GetItem` can only ever retrieve the item whose partition key matches the caller's own `cognito-identity.amazonaws.com:sub`.
 This turns "the app only asks for your own data" into an actual enforced boundary instead of a polite convention.
-- **Don't store secrets like plaintext passwords in a guest-readable table at all.** Even with tighter IAM scoping, storing raw passwords in DynamoDB is a second failure independent of the access control issue — that data shouldn't be retrievable in plaintext by anything, including the legitimate owner's own session.
+- **Don't store secrets like plaintext passwords in a guest-readable table at all.** Even with tighter IAM scoping, storing raw passwords in DynamoDB is a second failure independent of the access control issue that data shouldn't be retrievable in plaintext by anything, including the legitimate owner's own session.
-- **Treat unauthenticated Cognito credentials as fully public.** Anyone can obtain them from any browser with zero verification, so the permissions attached to that role should be audited as if they're being handed directly to a stranger — because they are.
+- **Treat unauthenticated Cognito credentials as fully public.** Anyone can obtain them from any browser with zero verification, so the permissions attached to that role should be audited as if they're being handed directly to a stranger well, because they are.

 ## What I learned

 This room made the client-side vs. backend distinction really concrete.
-The frontend code was, in a narrow sense, "well-behaved" — it only ever asked for one guest's record.
+The frontend code was, in a narrow sense, "well-behaved"; it only ever asked for one guest's record.
 But well-behaved frontend code means nothing if the credentials backing it aren't equally restricted, because anyone can open DevTools and just... not use the frontend.
 The actual security boundary in a Cognito-based app has to live in the IAM policy attached to the identity pool role, not in the JavaScript that happens to ship with the page.

 It's also a good reminder that "free," "no login," and "read-only" are marketing language, not security guarantees.
-Each one described a real property of the system here (no account was needed, and yes, technically the access was read-only) — none of them said anything about *whose* data that access reached.
+Each one described a real property of the system here (no account was needed, and yes, technically the access was read-only) none of them said anything about whose data that access reached.

 ## Q&A